wrightben/languages/javascript/Games/Sudoku Solver/README.md

 S-R METHOD:

 Select a number at random [1-9] and replace all occurrences of a random number in the puzzle [1-9].
-And do this until I had a new puzzle.
 I could create a **lot** of puzzles by using this template and the S-R method.
 But can I generate them all with this method?

 #### GENERATING A TEMPLATE: